picsou83/zigbee-shepherd-api-rest/README.md

 with CC2531 USB Dongle

-ATTENTION currently swagger-ui-express is not implemented
+WARNING currently swagger-ui-express is not implemented

 ### To run the demo